-Instead of replacing your old weathered wooden outdoor furniture, why not simply sand the surface smooth, apply a coat of primer and repaint to create a brand-new looking piece of garden furniture.
-A few simple maintenance steps can protect your wooden garden furniture and keep it looking great for many years to come.
+Instead of replacing your old weathered Wooden Outdoor Furniture, why not simply sand the surface smooth, apply a coat of primer and repaint to create a brand-new looking piece of garden furniture?

-- Scrub the splintered, chipped or dented timber with a stiff wire brush to remove any loose paint or wood chips.
+- Scrub the area you want to repair with a stiff wire brush to remove any loose paint, wood and/or rot.

 - To fill any areas that need to be repaired/levelled off, use a good quality filler such as the Ronseal High Performance range.
 Apply with a putty knife, and evenly spread the filler over the damaged area, making sure you cover it completely.

 - Smooth down the wood filler until it is flush with the surface and leave it to dry overnight.
 I like to use a plastic filling knife to do this.
 They’ve got a little more give to I can whip it over to get a nice smooth finish and in turn less need to sand.

-- Sand the patch gently with 220-grit sandpaper, feathering out the edges to make the patch is less visible.
+- Sand the filler gently with a fine/finishing 200 grit sandpaper, feathering out the edges to make the repaired area less visible.

-- Wipe off the sanding residue with a damp cloth and let it dry before applying primer (see next section).
+- Wipe off the sanding residue with a tack cloth before applying your primer (see the next section).

 Painting wooden garden furniture

-- Apply one coat of exterior primer to the furniture using a brush.
+- Apply one coat of exterior primer to the furniture using a brush or roller.
 Use strokes in the same direction as the wood grain.
 Allow to dry completely.

 - Apply one coat of exterior paint with a brush and allow furniture to dry completely.
 Apply additional coats, if desired, and allow furniture to dry for at least 24 hours.
 Stains and varnish can often be applies with a cloth or paint pad.
 My advice is to follow the instruction on the tin and apply by whichever method you are comfortable/can achieve the best finish,

 Lazy Susan’s tips & tricks

-- If you want a really slick finish, go to the extra effort of feathering the hard, raggedy edges or patches where the old paint is still soundly adhered to the wood.
+- If you want a really slick finish, go to the extra effort of feathering the hard, rough edges or patches where the old paint is still soundly stuck to the wood.
 Ideally, strip it all the way back.
 If you don’t, you can end up with a cratered effect when the fresh paint goes on over the old stuff and causes it to split.
 To feather, use 100-grit sandpaper to take down the edges of the old coat(s) of paint back to wood.
 This works best with an electric sander, but if you’re doing it by hand prepare for aching arms and hands, however, it is worth the effort of going back to fresh wood.